Noise as a Second Language:

 Parents helped organise excursions and contributed materials.

-We started dreaming about taking our mindfulness outdoors: to the coffee farms, the hilltops, the sound of wind.
+We spoke informally about taking activities outdoors: to the coffee farms, the hilltops, the sound of wind.

 Closing Reflection